ror-community/ror-site/content/blog/2023-09-11-hiring-curation-contractor.md

 - Provide support to curation lead and curation advisory board if troubleshooting is needed

 ## Contract deliverables

 ### Curation backlog management and processing
-Deliverables: Carry out Github- and command-line-based workflow to triage new curation requests and keep backlog small.
+Carry out Github- and command-line-based workflow to triage new curation requests and keep backlog small.
 Evaluate metadata accuracy and complete requests by researching information in ROR, on organizational websites, and other sources such as Google Scholar.
 Provide recommendations to curation lead and curation advisory board about how requests should be processed

 ### Project support
-Deliverables: Review bulk requests as identified and assigned by the metadata curation lead.
+Review bulk requests as identified and assigned by the metadata curation lead.
 Provide support to curation lead and curation advisory board if troubleshooting is needed

 ### Data analysis/metadata Q&A
-Deliverables: Identify opportunities to improve ROR metadata quality and address metadata quality issues at scale.
+Identify opportunities to improve ROR metadata quality and address metadata quality issues at scale.

 ## Skills and qualifications